-I don’t know whether to yawn with apathy or get mad with indignation when I read uninformed Atheists on social media trotting out the tired old cliche, “religion only causes war and conflict.”
-This has never been and is not the case today for Christianity.
+I don’t know whether to yawn with apathy or get mad with indignation when I read Atheists on social media and on chat shows trotting out the tired old cliche, “religion only causes war and conflict.”
+This has never been the case and is not the case today for Christianity.
 Right from it’s earliest centuries Christianity has been overwhelmingly a force for good to humanity.

 In the Roman Empire Christians gained a reputation for being just about the only people who cared for the poor, dying and sick and they did so at great personal cost both financially and physically.
 A good example of what I am talking about occurred in 165AD, during the reign of Marcus Aurelius, a plague swept through the Roman Empire in which the mortality rate was so massive that Aurelius wrote of “caravans and wagons hauling out the dead.”
 Christians sought ways to help their communities during the plagues.
 What they did during the plague of 165AD is recorded in a letter from Bishop Dionysius of Alexandria to those who had nursed the sick and to those who were giving their lives in doing so:

 “Most of our brothers showed unbounded love and loyalty, never sparing themselves and thinking only of one another.
 Heedless of danger they took charge of the sick, attending to their every need and ministering to them in Christ, and with them departed this life serenely happy; for they were infected by others with the disease, drawing on themselves the sickness of their neighbours and cheerfully accepting their pains.
 Many, in nursing and curing others, transferred their death to themselves and died in their stead….
 The best of our brothers lost their lives in this manner, a number of presbyters, deacons, and laymen winning high commendation so that in death in this form, the result of great piety and strong faith, seems in every way the equal to martyrdom.”